swsmile/JSONRPCDemo/README.md

-# A simple client-server-based demo using jsonrpc4j implements json rpc
+# A simple client-server-based demo implements json rpc using jsonrpc4j.
 ### Usage:

 1. Run `HttpServer.java` to boot the rpc server